 If you’ve ever tried to set up a conference room situation in a hurry, you know the pain of managing cables everywhere.
 When it comes to conference room cable management, hiring a low voltage contractor is a must.
 There are many products and techniques that can discreetly hide cabling – and bring ultimate functionality and professionalism to your conference room.

 The other advantage to hiring an experienced low voltage company like New Life Telecom, is that we are well versed and experienced with the myriad of situations that arise in a conference room.
 We’ve done many installs in which the customer has not thought about how they will access their equipment if a change needs to be made.
 We anticipate these problems by suggesting the proper TV mounts and floor and table cable monuments to allow for all the customer’s future needs without spending unnecessary money on unrealistic equipment.

-What cabling do you need for a conference room?
+What cabling do you need for conference room cable management?

-- Data cables (Cat5, Fiber Optics, etc.) for POE phones, Data jacks, streaming boxes, etc.
+- Data cables (Cat5, Fiber Optic Network Cabling, etc.) for POE phones, Data jacks, streaming boxes, etc.

 - Audio cables for video conferencing microphones and speakers